gratipay/gratipay.com/www/about/policies/terms-of-service.md

   1. Gratipay reserves the right to reject, suspend, or remove a Team at any time, and for any reason.

-  1. When a new Team is established, the Gratipay community will have the opportunity to evaluate and provide commentary about the Team on Gratipay's Github repository.
+  1. Establishing a Team on Gratipay involves an application and approval process.
+As part of this process, the Gratipay community will have the opportunity to publicly evaluate and provide commentary about the Team.
 However, all decisions regarding whether to accept, reject, suspend, remove, or take any other action regarding a Team belong solely to Gratipay.

 1. Fees and Taxes